Ada-Developers-Academy/core-unit-1/exception-handling/checking-exceptions-in-tests.md

 ## pytest Syntax

-To prepare to write a test that expects a raised exception, we should determine two things:
+When preparing to write a test that expects a raised exception, we should determine two things:

-Given specific input...

-1. What is the function call that we expect to raise an exception?
+1. What function call and input do we expect to raise the exception?
-1. What kind of exception that we are expecting from this function call?
+1. What kind of exception do we expect from this function call?

 With those two pieces of info in mind, we can understand the pytest syntax: